Xierumeng/Xierumeng.github.io/_posts/Resources/2020-09-06-Resume-Guide.md

 * Some resumes have light text on dark background.
 I find it distracting as it makes the resume feel "top-heavy".
 Also RIP ink usage if it's printed.
 * Name - The name should be big and centred (maybe even bolded).
-* Year and program - I personally add my year and program to the header, but upper years critiquing my resume tell me to remove it.
-So it's up to you.
+* Year and program - Don't bother as it's redundant information.
+If you're applying through Waterlooworksn't, then the application package will have your year and program.
+If not, then your Education section will be first (as stated below).
 * Contact and information - Icons can be used as separators and they look nicer than e.g. "Email:".
 Make sure to hyperlink, but for the displayed text you can drop the protocol ("https://") and "www" e.g. [linkedin.com/](https://www.linkedin.com/).
     * Email - This should be your UW email, and should be "first.last@uwaterloo.ca" or something similar.
 You can set this in WatIAM.
     * Phone - Self-explanatory but not necessary.
 No hurt in including or excluding it.